Aivarass/rl-eval-pipeline/README.md

 The judge excels at binary bug detection (100% recall) but polarises severity classification toward extremes and defaults to `error_handling` for categories.
 These findings inform where human review is still needed.

 **Judge reliability** is measured through two additional checks.
 Consistency measurement runs the same discovery through the judge multiple times and tracks agreement across bug detection, severity, category, and confidence spread.
-Confidence calibration checks whether the judge's stated confidence matches actual accuracy — when the judge says confidence=0.9, the Expected Calibration Error (ECE) measures whether it's actually correct 90% of the time.
+Confidence calibration checks whether the judge's stated confidence matches actual accuracy, when the judge says confidence=0.9, the Expected Calibration Error (ECE) measures whether it's actually correct 90% of the time.

 ## Pipeline Details